CSARCH2-G4/CSARCH2-G4.github.io/README.md

 3. Choose whether to view the memory size as block or word from the radio buttons.

-4. Enter a value for the MM memory size.
+4. Enter a value for the main memory size.

 5. Enter a value for the cache mmemory size.